 Tuulikki Bartosik (Estonia) — Cheerful melancholy from Estonia

 Estonian Tuulikki Bartosik is a graduate of the renowned Sibelius Academy in Helsinki.
 Since her studying days, she is interested in connecting traditional sounds and modern lifeworld.
-She was the first to adapt Estonian folksongs for button accordion.
+She was the first to adapt Estonian folksongs for the free-bass accordion.

 Tuulikki’s music varies from introspective solo compositions to projects and collaborations with different close musical companions.
 Best known may be her successful collaboration with British accordionist, singer and dancer Hannah James for the project Chatterbox.

 In small clubs, at big festivals, from Estonia to Japan, solo, as a duo or together with the Estonian National Symphony Orchestra, Tuulikki makes her mark.

 Young Scot Andrew Waite was a small child when he was infected with the love for accordion by his grandfather.
 It went that far, that he would be playing accordion for two hours before going to school.
 Of his own accord!